-There are breadcrumbs within different types of textures, such as dry and fresh.
+When it comes to the different types of breadcrumb textures, there is dry and fresh.

-Dry breadcrumbs come from baked or toasted breads, having little to no moisture.
-This type of breadcrumb is perfect for the powdery texture you are looking for to add that extra crisp topping to any meal.
-Fresh breadcrumbs are taken from softer bread — making a softer crust.
+Dry breadcrumbs come from stale, baked, or toasted bread.
+These breads have little to no moisture.
+This type of breadcrumb is perfect for adding an extra crisp topping to any meal.
+Fresh breadcrumbs are made with softer bread, resulting in a softer crust.
 These are perfect for incorporating into stuffings or meatloaf.

-Needless to say, breadcrumbs are not low carb or keto friendly.
+Needless to say, regular breadcrumbs are not low-carb or keto-friendly.

-One of the more common types of breadcrumbs out there today are Panko breadcrumbs.
-Originally used in Japanese cuisines, Panko breadcrumbs have become more popular over the years.
-Unlike most breadcrumbs, you can’t exactly make Panko at home from your own bread.
+One of the more common types of breadcrumbs is panko.
+Originally used in Japanese cuisine, panko breadcrumbs have become more popular over the years.
+Unlike most breadcrumbs, you can’t make panko at home, but you can buy them pre-made.

-Panko is lighter and crispier than your average breadcrumbs as well as absorbing less grease and oil, making the end result an all-around lighter dish.
-Panko is made out of yeast, wheat flour and oil.
-While you can’t make Panko out of your leftover bread, you can find it in the baking aisle of most grocery stores.
+Panko is lighter and crispier than your average breadcrumbs.
+They also absorb less grease and oil as they fry, making the end result an all-around lighter dish.
+Panko is made out of yeast, wheat flour, and oil.
+While you can’t make panko out of your leftover bread, you can find it in the baking aisle of most grocery stores.

-Like other breadcrumbs, Panko can be used for the breading of fried foods as well as a great binding agent replacement for eggs for those individuals seeking a vegan option.
-One quarter cup of Panko is about 70 total calories, including 14 grams of net carbs, three grams of protein and a half gram of fat.
+A great substitute for breadcrumbs, panko can be used for the breading of fried foods as well as a great binding agent replacement for eggs (a perfect vegan option).
+One quarter-cup of panko is about 70 total calories, including 14 grams of net carbs, 3 grams of protein, and a half gram of fat.

-Unlike Panko, pork rinds lack any carbs whatsoever, allowing you to consume them without any worry of going over your carb limit of being kicked out of ketosis.
+Unlike panko, pork rinds have zero carbs, allowing you to consume them without any worry of going over your carb limit or being kicked out of ketosis.

 So, what are pork rinds exactly?

-Pork rinds are technically pieces of skin from a pig.
-You typically see them prepared as a snack, being fried or roasted in pig lard.
-This process is what gives the pork rinds the puffy shape you often see them take.
-While they are popular in the United States, many countries around the world indulge in their fair share of pork rinds as snacks as well as staple additions to their different cuisines.
+Pork rinds are fried pig skin.
+You typically see them in the potato chip aisle as they are sold in a bag much like chips.
+The frying process is what gives the pork rinds their puffy shape.
+While still growing in popularity in the United States, many countries around the world indulge in their fair share of pork rinds as both a snack and meal staple.

-Pork rinds are a great low carb substitute for breadcrumbs.
-However, instead of grinding them up in a food processor, you’re better off placing them in a baggie and crushing them using a rolling pin to keep the larger pieces.
-This will allow for a greater range of texture in your end result.
+Pork rinds are a great in place of breadcrumbs.
+However, instead of grinding them up in a food processor, you’re better off placing them in a plastic bag and crushing them using a rolling pin to keep the larger pieces.
+This will allow for a greater range of texture.

-When it comes to nutritional value, pork rinds are the perfect snack (and breadcrumb option) for individuals on a low carb or keto diet.
-One ounce of pork rinds contains 152 total calories, including nine grams of fat, 17 grams of protein and zero grams of carbs.
-As you can imagine, making pork rinds yourself could prove to be a bit of a challenge.
-However, you can find pork rinds in most grocery stores in the country.
+When it comes to nutritional value, pork rinds are ideal for a low-carb or keto diet.
+One ounce of pork rinds contains 152 total calories including 9 grams of fat, 17 grams of protein, and zero grams of carbs[*].

-As low carb and keto diets have gained more popularity throughout the years, so have certain foods.
-Almond meal has proven to be a great low carb substitute for multiple purposes, with breadcrumbs being no exception.
-In fact, many low carb recipes requiring breadcrumbs you see today use almond meal/flour more often than not.
+As low-carb and keto diets have increased in popularity, so too have certain foods.
+Almond meal has proven to be a great low-carb option for multiple purposes, especially as a low-carb flour substitute.
+It makes for great breadcrumbs, too.
+Many low-carb recipes requiring breadcrumbs use almond meal/flour more often than not.